GSA-TTS/identity-site/content/_help/get-started/authentication-methods/authentication-application._en.md

 If you choose this secure option, follow these steps to download and install one of the supported applications and configure it to work with Login.gov.

+## How to set up an authentication application

 {: .number-list}

 1. Choose a device, such as a computer or mobile device (phone or tablet), on which you can install apps.